Nicole Holofcener: Early life and education

 Since her stepfather produced Woody Allen's films, Holofcener spent enough time on Allen's sets to be an extra in Take the Money and Run and Sleeper.
 Joffe was responsible for Holofcener's first "real" job in the movie industry: a production assistant on Woody Allen's A Midsummer Night's Sex Comedy in 1982.
 She moved up to apprentice editor for Hannah and Her Sisters (1986).

 Holofcener's first experiences with film as a child left her either frightened or sad; she recalled her fright at Jerry Lewis's The Nutty Professor.
 Holofcener originally wanted to become an artist like her father, but felt she wasn't as talented as others in her classes at Sonoma State University.
 From there, she gravitated into taking film courses.
-She studied film at the Tisch School of the Arts at New York University and at Columbia University, and made two shorts titled Angry and It's Richard I Love.
+She studied film at the Tisch School of the Arts at New York University and at Columbia University, and made two shorts titled Angry, which received critical praise at the Sundance Film Festival, and It's Richard I Love.
 While at Columbia, she was taught by Martin Scorsese.

-After viewing one of her NYU films, her stepfather wondered aloud if she shouldn't make a career change.
+After viewing one of her NYU films, her stepfather wondered aloud if she should make a career change.
 Disappointed, she became a clerk at a video store for a while, then entered Columbia's graduate film program.
-At the time of his death in 2008, Charles Joffe had become one of the most ardent fans of his stepdaughter's work.
-Angry received critical praise at Sundance.
-Holofcener has been viewed as an indie filmmaker despite the financial and critical success of her feature-length films.
-Many of the conventions of independent film are found in her movies.
-Many of Holofcener's films are shot on location during their production.
+At the time of his death in 2008, Joffe had become one of the most ardent fans of his stepdaughter's work.

-Much of Holofcener's work has a realistic style, but her films do not always have a typical plot structure and are sometimes obscure.
-Holofcener portrays typical, "everyday" middle-class people and their actions, like the characters in Please Give.
-Holofcener's films almost always feature a female character in the lead.